lucasklaassen/integer-test/README.md

 Use this section to tell us about any assumptions that you made when creating your solution.

 - Defaulted the starting integer to 1 since id's usually start at 1 instead of 0.
+- If you hit any of the endpoints for the first time, you will be defaulted to start at 1
+- If you hit the "next" endpoint as your first endpoint, it will return 2 as you started at 1 and then increased from it.
 - integer is a reserved word in Dynamodb so I opted to call it integerValue in the schema
 - DynamoDB only supports precision up to 38 digits so I added that validation to the update integer endpoint.
+- The error messages from the API are intentionally verbose to outline some of the design decisions.

 ### Shortcuts/Compromises made